yobibyte/hpmc-eigensolvers/report.md

 **Important**: since DSTEVX has relative tolerance parameter, it influences the execution time and the final accuracy, I used 1e-16 RTOL parameter for these experiments.

-From the following plots we can see that MRRR is the fastest (and the gap widens with the problem size).
+From the following plots we can see that MRRR is the fastest for both eigenvalues distributions(and the gap widens with the problem size).
 At the same time, it is the least accurate, given the fact in the **Important** section.
 Given the similar accuracy, we can say, that BX+II is slower, but it can be faster if we need less accuracy level.

 <img class='center' src="pics/time_vs_dim.png">
 <img class='center' src="pics/loss_vs_dim.png"/>